RolandDreger/accessibility-4-indesign/accessibility-4-indesign/accsssibility-4-indesign_doku.en.md

 [Vorschau des PDF-Exports auf vimeo](https://vimeo.com/1053449077)

+### The PDF is not shown?

+The PDF report is opened in the standard application in which it would also have been opened by double-clicking via the file browser.
+If the PDF file is not displayed on Windows, it can also be found via the following folder paths:

+c:\Users\<YOUR USERNAME>\AppData\Local\Temp\Adobe\UXP\PluginsStorage\IDSN\20\Developer\adobe.indesign.accessibility4indesign\PluginData

 ## Ask

 In the `Questions` tab, you will find a assistant that will answer your questions about accessibility.
 You can also ask about the use of InDesign and Acrobat.
 The assistant is based on a Large Language Model (LLM) from OpenAI.
 Language models can make mistakes.
 Therefore, check important information and do not enter any sensitive data, such as personal data.